VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 > some scenarios, simple CRUD-style UIs work well.
 You must evaluate
 > whether benefits of task-based UIs outweigh the additional
 > implementation effort of a task-based UI.
 Very often, the bounded
-> contexts where you choose to implement the CQRS pattern, are also the
+> contexts where you choose to implement the CQRS pattern are also the
 > bounded contexts that benefit from task-based UIs because of the
 > more complex business logic and more complex user interactions.